 - Audrey Alexander, Digital Decay: Tracing Change Over Time Among English-Language Islamic State Sympathizers on Twitter

 - Danny Hayes and Jennifer Lawless, Women on the Run: Gender, Media, and Political Campaigns in a Polarized Era

 - Bailey Mohr, Campaign Messaging & Engagement on Twitter in the 2014 U.S. Senate Elections, supported by the Manheim-Sterling Undergraduate Research Prize.

-If your class is studying Twitter or other social media platforms, we can give a class session on how to use SFM to collect data and provide data for academic use.
+If your class is studying Twitter or other social media platforms, we can give a class session on how to use SFM to collect data, use existing datasets, and provide your class with data for academic use.